Milanxiang, or Honey Orchid, is a Dancong Oolong from Dazhi Mountain, the third highest peak in the Phoenix Mountains.

-Freshly picked tea leaves is withered naturally indoors on woven bamboo mats for 10 hours.
+This Milanxiang is from the prestigious Yinshui Cave 银水洞 in Dazhi Mountain 大质山, 1900 feet above sea level.
+The trees here are approximately 30 years old.
+To craft this tea freshly picked leaves are withered indoors on woven bamboo mats for 10 hours.
 Then the leaves are tossed and bruised to ensure even oxidation.
-The oxidation process lasts for more than 48 hours, allowing the leaves to develop complex flavor profiles.
-Lastly, the tea is roasted at low temperatures over lychee charcoal, to enhance it’s natural fruity notes.
+The oxidation process lasts for more than 48 hours, during which the leaves develop increasingly complex flavor profiles.
+Finally, the tea is roasted at a low temperature over lychee charcoal, which accentuates its natural fruity notes.

 The resulting tea is very pretty, with ever-shifting references.
 Its liquor is pink-tinted, and the scent of dried roses aptly accompanies its hue.
 Beneath the flowers you find nectarines, buckwheat honey and pomegranate molasses.
 These notes culminate in a honeyed quality that remains fascinating for many infusions.